txt/mase/src/tex/evil.md

 ingratiated ourselves to government and indistrial agenices (education, mining, manufacturing, etc etc).
 Once there, make our work essential to their day to day opertion.
-Looking around the world today, it it is plain to see that part two was very successful.
+Software is now a prime driven in innovation and all aspects of economic development.
+Software mediates most aspects of our daily lives such as the stock market models that control the economy; the probablistic models that recommend what books to read;
+and the pacemakers that govern the beating of our heart.

-After that, part three was to make much more material available for our inspection and manipluation.
-To this end, the entire planet was enclosed a digital network- thus giving us unprecendented access to petabytes of sensors and effectors.
-Also, by carefully seeding a few promienet examples of successful programmers (Bill Gates, Steve Jobs, Mark Zuckerburg), we convinced a lot of people to write lots of little tools, each of which represent or control some thing, somewhere.
+After that, part three was to make  more material available for our inspection and manipluation.
+To this end, the planet was enclosed a digital network that grants us unprecendented access to petabytes of sensors and effectors.
+Also, by carefully seeding a few promienet examples of successful programmers (Gates,  Jobs, Zuckerburg, thanks guys!), we convinced a lot of people to write lots of little tools, each of which represent or control some thing, somewhere.